DistributedComponents/disel/README.md

 were obtained by using the `coqwc` tool on manually dissected files, according to our vision of what should count as a program, spec, or a proof.
-These numbers might slightly differ from reported in the paper due to the evolution of the project since the last submission.
+These numbers might slightly differ from reported in the paper due to the evolution of the project since the submission.